sampsyo/cs6120/content/blog/2019-09-25-making-function-calls-work.md

         ret ans;
     }

 **Note**: To call a function on the right-hand side of an assignment, the function must declare a return type.
+Similarly, functions should not `ret` values if they do not specify a return type.
 We choose to enforce this to improve readability.
 The following program will fail with the error message `function func does not return`.

     # Fails!
     main {